 Matt trained at the Central School of Speech and Drama and with the National Youth Theatre.
-He has worked for some of the UK's foremost theatres and companies, including: the RSC, Paines Plough, Lyric Hammersmith, Northern Broadsides, Hull Truck, West Yorkshire Playhouse, and has toured the country numerous times.
-He has twice performed in New York and has appeared in television and radio dramas for the BBC, Channel 4 and ITV.
+He has worked for some of the UK's foremost theatres and companies, including the RSC; Chichester Festival Theatre; Paines Plough; Lyric Hammersmith; Northern Broadsides; Hull Truck; West Yorkshire Playhouse; and has toured the country numerous times.
+He has twice performed in New York and has appeared on television and radio for the BBC, Channel 4 and ITV.
+He also performs as a stand-up, sketch and character comedian.

-He directed Ella Hickson's 4-part radio drama Going Out for the Roundhouse Studios, and co-writes and is one half of comedy duos The Johns, and Owls of Derision.
+He directed Ella Hickson's 4-part radio drama Going Out for the Roundhouse Studios, and co-writes and is a performer in comedy duos The Johns, and Owls of Derision.

 In 2002, he co-founded Touchstone Shakespeare Theatre with 4 other actors.
 They have devised and delivered drama workshops to young people with autism and SEN across the country and contributed to the drafting of the RSC's Stand Up For Shakespeare Manifesto in 2008.
 They are currently running a workshop programme with the National Theatre for their celebrated production of The Curious Incident of the Dog in the Night-Time.